hazelcast/hazelcast/docs/design/sql/01-type-system.md

 within a family have the same name and precedence.
 For example, `INT(11)` and `INT(12)` are two types from the same `INT` family.

-The scale is not used in Hazelcast SQL.
+The scale is not used in Hazelcast Mustang.
 It is applicable only for `DECIMAL`, `REAL`, and `DOUBLE` types.
 Instead of defining it as a separate value, we just treat these types as types with infinite scale.

 ## Supported types
-Types supported by the Hazelcast SQL engine are listed in Table 1.
+Types supported by the Hazelcast Mustang are listed in Table 1.
 Precision is the smallest precision in the type family.

 `OBJECT` is a Hazelcast-specific type representing an object which doesn't match any other type.

-*Table 1: Hazelcast SQL Data Types*
+*Table 1: Hazelcast Mustang Data Types*

 | SQL Type | Precedence | Precision |
 |---|---|---|